 To setup your new storage you need to create a database instance, create an Artifactory user for the database, install the appropriate JDBC driver, copy the relevant database configuration file, and configure the corresponding

 This is fully detailed in the specific documentation page for each of the supported databases listed in the Overview section.

 The Bundled Storage Configurations

-Each file contains the mandatory parameters and definitions to be configured to work with your database.
+Each file contains the mandatory parameters and definitions that should be configured to work with your database as follows:

 Accessing a Remote Database

-To avoid network latency issues when reading and writing artifacts data, it is highly recommended to either create the database on the same machine on which Artifactory is running or on a fast SAN disk.
+To avoid network latency issues when reading and writing artifacts data, we highly recommend that you create the database either on the same machine on which Artifactory is running or on a fast SAN disk.